 The moment I got home, I started planning what food I was going to eat that week.
 I’d have porridge for breakfast, make chicken salads or stir-fries cooked using low-calorie cooking spray for lunch, and try out a Food Optimising recipe for dinner – maybe a lightened-up version of my favourite Chinese takeaway.
 Filling up on lots of lean meat, vegetables and other Free Food, I felt less bloated than I had done in years.

 When I stepped on the scales after my first week to find I was 7lbs lighter, I was made up.
 Samantha and I also decided to join a gym.
 Before I knew it, a heart-pounding 1km walk on the treadmill had become so easy I was walking and running – until I could run for half an hour non-stop!

-After three months I’d lost 6st and felt like a new man.
+Within a few months of losing weight I was feeling like a new man.
 For the first time in my adult life, I didn’t have to buy my clothes from plus-size shops.
 At that point, I decided to leave group and, although I managed to maintain my weight loss for a few months, I began to lose focus.

 One of my newer clients, Laura, was a Slimming World Consultant and we’d always had a good giggle.
 I sent her a text one day asking where her group was, thinking maybe a fresh start would help to motivate me, and I joined in January 2017.

 Just like my previous group, the members were full of great ideas and it reminded me how much the support of a Consultant and fellow slimmers had helped me to stay on track before.
 And the benefits kicked in immediately – I lost 9lbs in my first week back!

 Not long after reaching my target of 13st 4lbs, my middle sister asked me to be an usher at her wedding.
 Instead of shying away from the camera, I posed for every snap and danced the night away feeling amazing.